AlyCamara105/Treact-Final-Project/Readme.md

 Start 5:56

-Note: Finished responsive design for tablets.
-Move on to responsive design for phones.
+Note: Start working on responsive design for phones for the steps section.